-Topoi combines Berlin’s strengths in ancient studies.
-Supported by the Freie Universität Berlin and the Humboldt-Universität zu Berlin, the Excellence Cluster is the product of cooperation with the four major institutions in Berlin involved in research into antiquity.
+Supported by the Freie Universität Berlin and the Humboldt-Universität zu Berlin, the Excellence Cluster was the product of cooperation with four major institutions in Berlin involved in research into antiquity.

 At the BERLIN-BRANDENBURG ACADEMY OF SCIENCES AND HUMANITIES, research into Greek and roman inscriptions, coins and medical texts has been underway since the 19th century, as has the study of the Egyptian language – all combined with unique editorial expertise.